Quantum Dynamics of Vibrationally-Assisted Electron Transfer beyond Condon approximation in the Ligand-Receptor Complex: Theory and Model Hamiltonian

-which indicates that the occupancy of the donor vs.\ acceptor state (described by $\sigma_z$) is coupled to the displacement of the vibrational mode.
-This is a standard form of linear vibronic (Holstein/Condon) coupling and has been widely used in inelastic or vibrationally assisted ET models \cite{Turin1996,brookes2007could}.
-We note that Eq.~(\ref{eq-3}) is a simplifying assumption that only the energy gap is modulated by the mode; in principle, the vibrational motion could also modulate the tunneling matrix element $\Delta$, which is captured in our model through off-diagonal (non-Condon) environmental coupling (see below).
-The total system Hamiltonian, combining Eqs.~(\ref{eq-1}), (\ref{eq-2}), and (\ref{eq-3}), is then
+This term describes modulation of the donor--acceptor energy gap by ligand displacement and is the standard Holstein-type diagonal vibronic coupling used in many inelastic and vibrationally assisted electron-transfer models \cite{Turin1996,brookes2007could}.
+The parameter \(\gamma\) controls the strength of the ligand-induced reorganization, with the corresponding mode reorganization energy \(\lambda_{\text{mode}}=2\gamma^2/\omega_v\).
+Equation~\eqref{eq-3} is a minimal assumption: it captures diagonal energy-gap modulation by the ligand mode.
+In flexible molecular environments, nuclear motion may also modulate the electronic tunneling element itself; this non-Condon effect is included below through off-diagonal system--bath coupling.
+The total system Hamiltonian is therefore